-One of the Secretary of State's main tasks is to certify to the status of a notary or other public official.
-Foreign jurisdictions often require an authentication before they will accept the notarized document.
-The Secretary of State's office is the only one who issues these certificates because we hold the notary records or have the authority by treaty.
+Foreign jurisdictions often require an authentication of a public official or notary public's status before they will accept the notarized or official public document.
+It is the Secretary of State's task to certify to that status because we hold the notary records or have the authority by treaty or law.